sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-02_hindus-on-the-hard-problem.md

 +++
-title = "Hindus on the hardxa0problem"
+title = "Hindus on the hard problem"

 +++
 We had earlier mentioned the interesting discussion we had with Marc and